Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 • genetically determined pancreatitis;

-• idiopathic pancreatitis (of unknown etiology).
+• idiopathic pancreatitis (of unclear etiology).

 Classification